What Is a Ganglion Cyst?

 -

-Dorsal Wrist Ganglion Cyst A dorsal wrist ganglion cyst accounts for about 70% of all ganglion cysts and forms on the back (dorsum) of the wrist; it often communicates with the scapholunate ligament through a root (pedicle).
+Dorsal Wrist Ganglion Cyst A dorsal wrist ganglion cyst accounts for about 70% of all ganglion cysts and forms on the back (dorsum) of the wrist; it often communicates with the scapholunate ligament through a pedicle.

 -

-Volar Wrist Ganglion Cyst A volar wrist ganglion cyst forms on the palm side of the wrist near the base of the thumb and accounts for about 20% of ganglion cysts on the wrist.
+Volar Wrist Ganglion Cyst A volar wrist ganglion cyst forms on the palm side of the wrist near the base of the thumb and accounts for around 20% of ganglion cysts in the wrist.
 These cysts have blood vessels and nerves close to the site, making treatment challenging.

 -

-Flexor Tendon Sheath Cyst Also known as a 'seed ganglion' or 'retinacular cyst', a flexor tendon sheath cyst is on the finger (in the flexor tendon sheath) or on the palm at the base of a finger.
-It is palpable as a small, firm, usually painless nodule and causes discomfort with gripping activities and comprises about 10% of hand ganglions.
+Flexor Tendon Sheath Cyst Also known as a 'seed ganglion' or 'retinacular cyst', a flexor tendon sheath cyst is usually found on the finger (in the flexor tendon sheath) or on the palm at the base of the finger.
+It is palpable as a small, firm, usually painless nodule and causes discomfort with gripping activities, and comprises about 10% of hand ganglions.

 -

 Mucous Cyst (Distal Interphalangeal Joint Ganglion) The mucus or mucous cyst forms at the base of the distal interphalangeal joint (the joint closest to the tip).
-It is usually on the fingertip and is more common in the elderly.
-It is often secondary to osteoarthritis and can lead to growth disturbances in the fingernail.
+It is usually on the fingertip and has a greater incidence in the elderly.
+It is often secondary to osteoarthritis and can result in growth disturbance in the fingernail.

 -